DavidMiles1925/printer_camera/README.md

 #### Storage Notes

+> 10/29/24 - Process for 10/8 was essntially repeated.
+FEP may need replacing in the spring.
+I was unable to tell if it was punctured.
+I have added a wash bin that I printed on the K1C.
+Added file to `profiles` direcetory.

 > 10/20/24 - The weather will be nice for at least a week so I'm getting the printer out.

 > 10/8/24 - I have put the machine away for possible winter storage.
 I am getting ready to spend time with the family for a few weeks, and will get it out again afterward if the weather allows.